 6/18 – Walworth County – Some times the prosecutor can be unreasonable in the offer to resolve the case as well as their confidence in proving it.
-In this case is was both.
+In this case it was both.
 At the end of the state’s case, in the middle of trial, Attorney Anderson moved the court to dismiss the charge based on a lack of evidence.
-The granted Atty.
-Anderson’s motion and dismissed the charges with prejudice!
+The court granted Atty.
+Anderson’s motion and dismissed the charge with prejudice!

-5/18 – Green County – Client had been in prison for over 12 years for a Homicide by Intoxicated use of a Vehicle.
-Because he had been sentenced under the old structure of sentencing in Wisconsin, he was facing a longer sentence than is now available.
+5/18 – Green County – Client had been in prison for over 12 years for a Homicide by Intoxicated use of a Vehicle conviction.
+Because he had been sentenced under the old structure of sentencing in Wisconsin, he was facing a longer sentence than is now possible.
 With the help of Atty.
 O’Connell they successfully argued that his remaining prison time should be converted to extended supervision. the client was let out of prison in 30 days.

 5/18 – Dane County – Our Client was charged with one count of felony 2nd degree sexual assault and five other misdemeanors.
 If he ended up convicted of the felony charge he would have likely gone to prison.
 The client was willing to plead to two of the misdemeanors as he admitted to committing those crimes.
 However, prosecutor was unwilling to dismiss the felony sexual assault and bail jumping charge.
 Attorney Shaun O’Connell took the case to trial.
 After two days of aggressively defending his client, the jury came back with a unanimous verdict of NOT GUILTY!